 A lively, engaging discussion can be one of the best parts of a school day.
 But in both remote and in-person scenarios, this often means that the loudest and most enthusiastic voices are given priority.

-Incorporating a video conferencing solution like Zoom into your lesson plan gives quieter students unique access to the chat feature, which you can encourage them to use for added participation points.
+Incorporating a web conferencing solution like Zoom into your lesson plan gives quieter students unique access to the chat feature, which you can encourage them to use for added participation points.
 This is especially helpful for students who may not be entirely verbal at all times but are still attentive.

 3. Create a routine, and stick to it.